mjd-v/hellowcopilot/README.md

     - Sign up for an API key at https://beta.openai.com/signup/.
     - Store the API key in a secure location.

+4. Set up the LinkedIn API:
+    - Follow the instructions at https://docs.microsoft.com/en-us/linkedin/shared/authentication/authorization-code-flow to create a LinkedIn app and get your client ID, client secret, and redirect URI.
+    - Obtain an access token using the authorization code flow.
+    - Store the access token in a secure location.

 ### Running the Program

 1. Build the project: